czim/laravel-nestedupdater/README.md

 <?php
     // Instantiate the modelupdater
     $updater = new \Czim\NestedModelUpdater\ModelUpdater(YourModel::class);

     // Queue an non-fillable attribute to be stored on the create model
     $updater->setUnguardedAttribute('user_id', 1);

     // Perform a nested data create operation
     $model = $updater->create([ 'some' => 'create', 'data' => 'here' ]);
 ```

 In this case the `user_id` would be stored directly on the newly created model.

-As a safety measure, any previously set unguarded attributes will be cleared automatically after a succesful model update or create operation.
+As a safety measure, any previously set unguarded attributes will be cleared automatically after a successful model update or create operation.
 Set them again for each subsequent update/create to be performed.

 It is also possible to set an entire array of unguarded attributes to assign at once: